 Joanne Smith, M.D., is president and CEO of the Shirley Ryan AbilityLab, formerly the Rehabilitation Institute of Chicago (RIC).
 A leader and driving force behind transforming the delivery of care in physical medicine and rehabilitation, she joined RIC in 1992 as a practicing physician.
-She will speak in the Health program track Frontiers of Health and Medicine.
+She spoke in the 2019 session Rebuilding the Patient Experience.

 My career-defining moment happened in medical school.

 In 1987, as a young medical student, I was shadowing a pediatric orthopedic surgeon at a clinic.
 There I was introduced to a 13-year-old girl.
 She had been born with spina bifida, a congenital disorder that left her without use of her legs.
 The surgeons had removed them — a practice common at the time.
 As a result, this young girl was without the entire lower half of her body.

 This change didn’t stop her.
 She used her arms to walk and her hands as feet.
 She was beautiful, she was inspiring and she was fully able to get around on her own — she was happy.

 In the way of all loving mothers, hers wanted to protect her child from the stares, avoidance and cruelty of a society, which at the time, had little tolerance for differences.
 So doctors outfitted this girl with wooden prosthetic legs attached to a rigid plastic bucket into which she’d “sit” her pelvis.
 Wearing a dress to cover the bucket, she was then seat-belted into a wheelchair … all so that she would then look “normal.”